 U. aff. henkeli is an undescribed species that looks like U. henkeli, but differs enough to be possibly one or more distinct species.
 It measures about 5”-6” (12.7-15.2 cm) long, has smaller eyes, and lacks tongue pigmentation.

 Also known as the southern leaf-tailed gecko.
 This species is 7”-9” (17.8-22.9 cm) long and often confused with U. sikorae, but the primary difference between them is that U. sameiti has a pink buccal membrane.

 U. sikorae is characterized by mottled gray, brown, tan, and green coloration and a black buccal membrane.
 It averages between 6”-8” (15.2-20.3 cm) long.

 Uroplatus aff. sikorae

-This undescribed species is most similar to U. sikorae, but it is difficult to collect more information because they live within Montagne d’Ambre national park on Madagascar, where specimen collection is completely forbidden.
+This undescribed species is most similar to U. sikorae, but it is difficult to collect more information because they live within Montagne d’Ambre national park in Madagascar, where specimen collection is completely forbidden.
 As far as we know, it has a black buccal membrane, shorter tail, chubbier body, and more speckled pattern.
-Skill level: Advanced+

 Small shrub-dwelling leaf mimics with little to no dermal fringe.

 U. phantasticus is also known as the satanic leaf tailed gecko.
 It comes in shades of red, tan, brown, or purple, and is characterized by prominent horn-like protrusions over its eyes.
-It grows to a maximum length of 6” (15.2 cm).
-Skill level: Advanced.
+The inside of its mouth is orange and black.

 Mid-sized bark/lichen mimics with some to no dermal fringe.